nielsgl/dspy-profiles/README.md

 Displays the configuration for a specific profile.

 ### `dspy-profiles init --profile <name>`
-Initializes a new, empty profile.
+Initializes a new profile interactively.

 ### `dspy-profiles set <profile_name> <key> <value>`
 Sets a configuration value in a profile using dot notation (e.g., `lm.model`).